 Currently, there is no cure for food allergy.
 Avoidance of the food is the only way to prevent a reaction.

-Adrenaline is the first line treatment for severe allergic reactions and can be administered via an auto-injector called the EpiPen®.
+Adrenaline is the first line treatment for severe allergic reactions and can be administered via an adrenaline (epinephrine) injector (such as EpiPen®, Anapen®).

 Food allergy is the leading cause of (severe reactions) anaphylaxis outside the hospital setting.